-Matt Glover is a health economist with over 10 years’ experience in both academia and consultancy.
-Following the completion of a BA (Hons) in Economics at University of Durham and an MSc in Health Economics at University of York, Matt joined the Health Economics Research Group at Brunel University London, first as a Research Assistant, later becoming a Research Fellow.
-After three years in consultancy, Matt joined the Surrey Health Economics Centre in 2019.
-Since 2020 he also holds a teaching position as Lecturer in Health Economics at Brunel University London.
+Matt Glover is a health economist with experience in both academia and consultancy.
+Following the completion of a BA (Hons) in Economics at the University of Durham and an MSc in Health Economics at University of York, Matt joined the Health Economics Research Group at Brunel University London in 2010, first as a Research Assistant, later becoming a Research Fellow.
+After three years in consultancy, Matt joined the Surrey Health Economics Centre in 2019 in a research focussed role.
+He also holds a teaching position as Lecturer in Health Economics at Brunel University London.

 Areas of specialism

 Matt’s research interests are largely in the methods and applications of health technology assessment, with a focus on decision analytic modelling.
 He has also been involved in numerous randomised controlled trials assessing the cost-effectiveness of a range of interventions, including health service delivery, in diverse therapeutic areas.

 Implementation of the National Health Service abdominal aortic aneurysm (AAA) screening programme (NAAASP) for men aged 65 years began in England in 2009.
 An important element of the evidence base supporting its introduction was the economic modelling of the long?term cost?effectiveness of screening, which was based mainly on 4?year follow?up data from the Multicentre Aneurysm Screening Study (MASS) randomized trial.
 Concern has been expressed about whether this conclusion of cost?effectiveness still holds, given the early performance parameters, particularly the lower prevalence of AAA observed in NAAASP.